anvitaa22/wi21-cse110-lab4/part3/part3.md

 How would you fix it?
 When result is being calculated convert the type of num1 and num2 to number so that they get added and not concatenated.
-The screenshot of the fix is in the directory part3 as file "fix"
+The screenshot of the fix is in the directory part3 as file "fix.png"

 # Network Tab